 Recruitment and admissions

-The BA Sound Arts Course team recognise applicants come from a broad spectrum of backgrounds from across the world.
+We recognise applicants come from a broad spectrum of backgrounds from all around the world.
 The course in the main attracts students who apply direct from A level or other equivalent qualifications but it also welcomes students from Foundation Diploma in Art and Design and other art courses as well as mature students who may have worked in industry.

 Entry requirements (Home/International/EU)

 For admission to the BA Sound Arts course applicants normally need:

 - A minimum of 80 UCAS tariff points (gained at GCE Advanced level) will be considered, supported by passes in three other subjects at GCSE Grade C or above.

 - Alternatively, you will be considered if you have achieved 2 subjects at GCE Advanced level and Foundation Diploma in Art and Design, supported by passes in three other subjects at GCSE Grade C or above.
 In addition, the University of the Arts London Awarding Body Level 3 Foundation Diploma in Art and Design will be considered.

 - We also accept people with the equivalent qualifications obtained through a National Diploma, Access, NVQ and a variety of other pre-University level qualifications including International and European Baccalaureate.
 Other qualifications, including overseas, may be considered.

 - We also accept those with relevant professional and vocational qualifications.